wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/imaging-your-roborio.rst

 If you are unable to image your roboRIO, troubleshooting steps include:

 - Try running the roboRIO Imaging Tool as Administrator by right-clicking on the Desktop icon to launch it.
 - Try accessing the roboRIO webpage with a web-browser at ``http://172.22.11.2/`` and/or verify that the NI network adapter appears in your list of Network Adapters in the Control Panel.
-If not, try re-installing the NI Update Suite or try a different PC.
+If not, try re-installing the NI FRC Game Tools or try a different PC.
 - Make sure your firewall is turned off.
 - Try a different PC
 - Some teams have experienced an issue where imaging fails if the device name of the computer you're using has a dash (``-``) in it.
 Try renaming the computer (or using a different PC).